What is HLH?

 How are people with HLH treated?

-Doctors offer a variety of treatments depending on the underlying cause and severity of symptoms.
-Because HLH is a very complex condition, parents should seek out a doctor that knows this condition well.
-Only a doctor who is familiar with the condition should offer treatment for HLH.
+Health care providers offer a variety of treatments depending on the underlying cause and severity of symptoms.
+Because HLH is a very complex condition, parents should seek out a health care providers that knows this condition well.
+Only a health care providers who is familiar with the condition should offer treatment for HLH.

 Familial HLH—For children with familial HLH, the first step is to suppress the overactive immune system.
 This is often done using a combination of steroids and chemotherapy, with the goal of putting the condition in remission.